Graciekan21/commkids/README.md

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used on the web application are from This Open Source site pexle
-- The images used for the gallery page were taken from this other open source site

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!

-## Other General Project Advice

 - Make sure to keep the messages in the imperative mood